-1. Introduction
+1 Introduction

-Landslide prediction at the regional scale is a hot topic within the scientific community as the time-varying aspects of landslide susceptibilities, hazards and even risks are crucial for emergency response planning and protecting public safety (Baum et al., 2010; Glade and Crozier, 2015).
+Landslide prediction at the regional scale is a hot topic within the scientific community as the time-varying aspects of landslide susceptibilities, hazards, and even risks are crucial for emergency response planning and protecting public safety (Baum et al., 2010; Glade and Crozier, 2015).
 Further, the number of landslides is assumed to increase due to global change (Crozier, 2010; Gariano et al., 2017; Papathoma-Köhle and Glade, 2013).
 This calls for increased efforts for the development of early warning procedures with the aim of issuing timely warnings of an upcoming hazardous event to temporarily reduce the exposure of vulnerable persons or infrastructure (Thiebes and Glade, 2016).
 In this paper, we explicitly distinguish between prediction or forecasting systems and early warning systems although the terms are frequently used synonymously within the landslide community.
-We regard landslide forecasts as predictions of landslide occurrences for a specific time and space, e.g. the likely slope failure locations for an expected rainfall event.
+We regard landslide forecasts as predictions of landslide occurrences for a specific time and space, e.g., the likely slope failure locations for an expected rainfall event.
 Landslide early warnings expand the predictions of forecasting systems and must also cover dissemination and response strategies (UNEP, 2012).
-Warnings can be considered as calls for the public to take protective action, and the time scale of a warning depends on the associated weather event (Stensrud et al., 2009).
+Warnings can be considered calls for the public to take protective action, and the timescale of a warning depends on the associated weather event (Stensrud et al., 2009).

-The forecasting of rainfall-triggered natural hazards with a rapid onset such as landslides and flash floods greatly benefit from numerical weather predictions (NWP), in particular from rainfall nowcasting and short-term rainfall forecasting that offer rainfall predictions several hours ahead.
-While it is evident that processes with potentially very short response time require more efforts for timely early warning than just real-time measurement of rainfall, real forecasting initiatives are scarce especially in the landslide community (Tiranti et al., 2017).
-At present, only two countries operate nation-wide landslide early warning systems: Italy (Rossi et al., 2012) and Norway (Devoli et al., 2015, 2018).
+The forecasting of rainfall-triggered natural hazards with a rapid onset such as landslides and flash floods greatly benefits from numerical weather predictions (NWPs), in particular from rainfall nowcasting and short-term rainfall forecast-

+1Department of Geography and Regional Research, University of Vienna, Universitätsstraße 7, 1010 Vienna, Austria ing that offer rainfall predictions several hours ahead.
+While it is evident that processes with a potentially very short response time require more efforts for timely early warning than just real-time measurement of rainfall, real forecasting initiatives are scarce, especially in the landslide community (Devoli et al., 2018).
+At present, only a few countries operate nationwide landslide early warning systems, and Italy (Rossi et al., 2012) and Norway (Devoli et al., 2015, 2018) are probably the most prominent examples.